-While planting your vegetables or fruits for your kitchen garden, fill the container with a mixture of soil and compost three-quarters (add in a few pebbles or crushed thermocol pieces to prevent clogging in the pot).
-Plant the seeds or vegetables and spray the water just enough to moisten the soil.
-Always try not to overwater the soil as it could lead to rotting of the roots.
+While planting your vegetables or fruits for your kitchen garden, fill the container or make the bed with the standard mix.
+In case you are using pots, add in a few pebbles or crushed thermocol pieces to prevent clogging.
+Once you plant the seeds or vegetables, sprinkle some water to moisten the soil.
+However, don’t overwater as it leads to rotting of the roots.

-To find out if the soil is dry, insert any finger in the soil till the knuckle to check if the soil is moist and water accordingly.
+Pro-Tip: To find out if the soil is dry, insert any of your fingers in the soil, preferably till the knuckle, to check if the soil is moist and water accordingly.

 Vegetables To Grow In A Kitchen Garden